VikeLabs/Passr/docs/Tools.md

 ### huksy and lint-staged

 Husky and lint-staged work together to run ESLint on staged files.
-Husky uses git hooks to run lint-staged which runs prettier and ESLint on the staged files in the src folder that end in ts,js,tsx, and jsx.
+Husky uses git hooks to run lint-staged which runs Prettier on and formats the staged files in the src folder that end in ts,js,tsx, and jsx.
+Husky would also be able to do this with ESLint to not allow commits with ESLint errors but this may be too restrictive at this time, we would rather focus on helping contributors fix ESLint errors after they have pushed up their code.

 ## .eslintrc.js